 The goal of all PD activities shall be improved teaching and learning knowledge and skills that result in individual, team, school-wide, and District-wide improvement designed to ensure that all students demonstrate proficiency on the state’s academic standards.
 The PDP shall be research-based and standards-based and in alignment with applicable ADE Rules and/or Arkansas code.

 Teachers, administrators, and paraprofessionals shall be involved in the design, implementation, and evaluation of the plan for their own PD offerings.
-The results of the evaluation made by the participants in each program shall be used to continuously improve PD offerings and to revise the school improvement plan.
+The results of the evaluation made by the participants in each program shall be used to continuously improve PD offerings and to revise the SlIP.

-Flexible PD hours (flex hours) are those hours that an employee is allowed to substitute PD activities, different than those offered by the District, but are still aligned to the employee’s PGP or the school’s ACSIP.
+Flexible PD hours (flex hours) are those hours that an employee is allowed to substitute PD activities, different than those offered by the District, but are still aligned to the employee’s PGP , the employee’s school’s SLIP, or the school’s ACSIP District’s PDP.
 The District shall determine on an annual basis how many, if any, flex hours of PD it will allow to be substituted for District scheduled PD offerings.
 The determination may be made at an individual building, a grade, or by subject basis.
 The District administration and the building principal have the authority to require attendance at specific PD activities.
 Employees must receive advance approval from the building principal for activities they wish to have qualify for flex PD hours.
 To the fullest extent possible, PD activities are to be scheduled and attended such that teachers do not miss their regular teaching assignments.
 Six (6) approved flex hours credited toward fulfilling the licensed employee's required hours shall equal one (1) contract day.
 Hours of PD earned by an employee that are in excess of the employee's required hours, but are either not at the request of the District or not pre-approved by the building principal, shall not be credited toward fulfilling the required number of contract days for that employee.
 Hours earned that count toward the licensed employee's required hours also count toward the required number of contract days for that employee.
 Employees shall be paid their daily rate of pay for PD hours earned at the request of the District that necessitate the employee work more than the number of days required by their contract.

 Teachers and administrators who, for any reason, miss part or all of any scheduled PD activity they were required to attend, must make up the required hours in comparable activities, which are to be pre-approved by the employee's appropriate supervisor.